 - They participate in developing the inpatient plan of care, helping to assure outcomes are met.

-- They assist with discharging planning, placement, and follow up care.
+- They assist with discharge planning, placement, and follow-up care.

 - Outpatient medical social workers are also employed in hospital and medical center settings.
-The people they serve may be those who are leaving the hospital or people cared for as outpatients.
+They serve people like your loved one when they are leaving the hospital or being cared for as outpatients.

 - They generally have a specific role, such as working with people who have just been discharged from the hospital.
 They’re available to help other outpatients, such as on weekends and evenings.

 - Their main role is making sure that a patient’s plan of care is being followed.
 They intervene with the family or healthcare team when needed.

 - They provide emotional support and encouragement for patients and families.

 - Medical social workers for specialized care clinics serve a specific group or groups of patients.
 Examples include patients receiving kidney dialysis care, or caring for people with degenerative diseases such as Multiple Sclerosis (MS).
 The role includes broad responsibilities such as: